 - Leave the default selection.
 You can change it later if you decide to add specimen data to the study.

 - Under Security Mode:

-- Select whether to use basic or advanced security and whether to make datasets editable or read-only.
+- Select whether to use basic or custom security and whether to make datasets editable or read-only.

-- To maximize the configurability of this study, choose advanced security with editable datasets.
+- To maximize the configurability of this study, choose Custom security with editable datasets.

 - Click Create Study.